stancs/swish-analytics-engineering-project/README.md

 In the first part, a search API is implemented to query information based on either `playerId` or `eventId`, with results sorted in ascending or descending order.

+There are two main functions that I needed to implement in this server-`search` and `sort`.

+### Search

+There are several ways to implement search functionality such as linear or binary search.
+If we are using in-memory database, I believe the best way to implement the search is hashtable.

+A hash table is a data structure that stores key-value pairs, allowing for efficient data retrieval in constant time on average.
+It uses a hash function to compute an index (or hash code) for each key, mapping it to a specific "bucket" where the value is stored.
+If multiple keys hash to the same index, a collision resolution strategy (like chaining or open addressing) is used to manage them.
+Hash tables are widely used in scenarios requiring fast lookups, such as implementing dictionaries or caches.

+The performance of a hash table depends on its operations and how well it handles collisions.

+- Average-Case Performance

+  - Insert: O(1) – Adding an item involves computing the hash and placing it in a bucket.
+  - Search: O(1) – Retrieving an item by its key typically involves just one lookup.

+- Worst-Case Performance:

+  - Insert/Search/Delete: O(n) – In the worst case (e.g., if all elements hash to the same bucket), operations may require traversing all items in a bucket.

+- Factors Affecting Performance:

+  - Load Factor: The ratio of the number of elements to the number of buckets.
+A higher load factor increases collisions and slows down operations.
+Typically, hash tables are resized when the load factor exceeds a threshold (e.g., 0.75).

+  - Hash Function Quality: A good hash function evenly distributes keys across buckets to minimize collisions.
+Overall, hash tables provide excellent performance for most practical scenarios but can degrade if poorly managed or if the hash function is inefficient.

+Since the requirement in this part of the project is to implement this search function in raw, I implemented this hash table without using JavaScript's `Map` object or JavaScript's `Object` data type.
+I put initial bucket size as `10` and put `0.75` as load factor.
+If the element count increases, it will resize the buckets and rehash all the old bucket items into the new buckets.

+### Sort

+There are several comparion-based sorting algorithms as you can see below:

+- Bubble Sort: Compares adjacent elements and swaps them if out of order.
+Simple but inefficient (O(n<sup>2</sup>))

+- Selection Sort: Repeatedly selects the smallest (or largest) element and places it in the correct position.
+Also (O(n<sup>2</sup>))

+- Insertion Sort: Builds a sorted list one element at a time by inserting each element in its proper position.
+Best-case O(n) (nearly sorted lists); worst-case (O(n<sup>2</sup>)).

+- Merge Sort: A divide-and-conquer algorithm that splits the array into halves, sorts them, and merges them.
+Always O ( 𝑛 log 𝑛 ).

+- Quick Sort: Picks a pivot, partitions the array, and recursively sorts the partitions.
+Average-case O ( 𝑛 log 𝑛 ) but O(n<sup>2</sup>) in the worst case (unbalanced pivot selection).

+Merge sort and quick sort has similar average performance and both would be an excellent choice for implementing sorting.

+Merge sort shows more stable performance and it guarantees O ( 𝑛 log 𝑛 ) performance in the worst case.
+But it requires O(n) extran memory to hold temporary arrays during the merge process, making it less efficient for systems with limited memory.

+Quick sort shows worst-case performance when the pivor is poorly chosen.
+However, this can be mitigated by using randomized pivots.
+Quick sort is useful when memory is a concen or when average-case speed is crucial.
+And it's generally good for sorting arrays.

+In the project, I implemented the most popular sorting method, quick sort.

 ### Installation

 ```